-Sets and unsets named attributes in the LCP.
+• attribute: Sets and unsets named attributes in the LCP.
 You can think of attributes in an LCP as named memory locations that may cause operations to happen as a side effect of setting or reading them.
 Some attributes defined by an LCP may be read-only to the MLM server.

-attribute

-A list of mandatory attribute names appears in Table 3-1, page 27. barrier Forces the LCP to complete work on all commands received prior to the barrier command, before it begins working on any commands that might follow.
+A list of mandatory attribute names appears in Table 3-1, page 26.

+barrier: Forces the LCP to complete work on all commands received prior to the barrier command, before it begins working on any commands that might follow.
 This may require special processing for queued eject and openPort commands.
 For example, if an LCP normally flushes ejects with the openPort command, barrier should be rejected if the LCP has not already received an openPort command.

 In general, an LCP is free to execute the commands it receives in any convenient order.
-Since there might be circumstances where the MLM server requires an explicit order for executing a sequence of commands, the barrier command can be employed to force ordering. cancel Prevents execution of a command that has been queued in the LCP but which the device has not yet started.
+Since there might be circumstances where the MLM server requires an explicit order for executing a sequence of commands, the barrier command can be employed to force ordering.

+• cancel: Prevents execution of a command that has been queued in the LCP but which the device has not yet started.
 The LCP may choose to cancel already started jobs on a best-effort basis.

-Note: The cancel and response commands may not be cancelled. eject Pushes, in conjunction with the openPort command, cartridges out of the library.
+eject: Pushes, in conjunction with the openPort command, cartridges out of the library.
 It takes a (slot ID, PCL) pair for the cartridge that is to be operated on.
 The LCP should send the corresponding changes in its slot and drive maps to the MLM server.

-The implementation of the eject command may vary from LCP to LCP, but there are three basic cases, as listed in Table 3-3, page 33.
+The implementation of the eject command may vary from LCP to LCP, but there are three basic cases, as listed in Table 3-3, page 30.

+Table 3-3 Three Cases of eject